sabinekraml/Lilith-2/README.md

 - Use of __N-dim correlation matrices__ for ordinary and variable Gaussian likelihoods.

-- Database 19.06 contains the __complete ATLAS and CMS Run 2 results for 36 fb-1__.
+- Database 19.09 contains the __published ATLAS and CMS Run 2 results for 36 fb-1__ as of Sep 2019.

 Prerequisites: Python 2.7 (not yet 3.X!), SciPy and NumPy; the example codes doing a likelihood profile analysis require iminuit.